New Zealand's Permanent Residence Visa Policy

 Due to the fact that selections are made on a bi-weekly basis, the pass mark may be subject to change at these intervals.

 Under the Skilled Migrant Category, applicants must meet the mandatory requirements of good health, good character, appropriate English language (IELTS of 6.5 or a recognised English language background), and be no older than 55 years of age.
-Whilst qualifications and New Zealand job offers are not requirements for this category, applicants are unlikely to be successful without having first secured an offer of employment.
+Whilst qualifications and New Zealand job offers are not requirements for submitting an EOI, applicants are unlikely to be successful without having first secured an offer of employment.
 For this reason, it is advisable to initially secure a job offer and work visa in New Zealand.
 This not only demonstrates settlement ability but also can lead to the entitlement to Bonus Points under the Skilled Migrant Category.

 Applicants seeking approval under the Partnership policy will only be eligible for the grant of residence once the Principal Applicant has been living with the New Zealand citizen or resident partner for a minimum of 12 months.
 However, an application for residence may be lodged with the INZ prior to the 12 month qualifying period and a decision will then be deferred until the couple have met the requisite 12 month period.